-Wood is a solid choice as foundation platform for camp tents and temporary housing, and you can easily attach a WeatherPort Fabric Building using leg bolts.
-If your project requires fabric tension structures to be anchored to shipping containers, skids or trailer, you can easily bolt or weld a WeatherPort to the supporting structure.
+Wood is a solid choice as a foundation platform for camp tents and temporary housing, and you can easily attach a WeatherPort fabric building using lag bolts.
+If your project requires fabric tension structures to be anchored to shipping containers, skids or trailers, you can easily bolt or weld a WeatherPort to the supporting structure.

 Easy-to-Install Electrical Systems